#GivingTuesday Fundraising Ideas & Tips for 2023

 Create a Board of Directors Challenge

-Fundraising is part of your Board of Directors‘ job description.
-So why not get them engaged in Giving Tuesday fundraising campaigns?
 Your nonprofit board members are some of the best ambassadors for your organization.
-They typically are excited about your cause and have business and corporate contacts.
-What better way to engage them in Giving Tuesday fundraising than a peer-to-peer fundraising campaign?
-Make it a contest for your Board – who can raise the most via their connections and personal fundraising pages?
+They are excited about your cause and typically have business and corporate contacts.
+Many businesses are looking for ways to get involved in the community on this special day – so it’s a natural fit.
+What better way to engage the Board in Giving Tuesday fundraising than a peer-to-peer fundraising campaign?
+Make it a contest for your Board to see who can raise the most via their connections and personal fundraising pages, and your organization will be the winner.

 Who Runs #GivingTuesday Fundraising Campaigns?